 And then I couldn't cut the strap with my seam ripper and had to fetch scissors.
-But now the sandals are in trash can and the buckles are in my "buckles and misc." box, pinned together with a scrap of white selvage I found lying on the Necchi table; I must have torn it off or saved it intending to use it under the needle.
+But now the sandals are in the trash can and the buckles are in my "buckles and misc." box, pinned together with a scrap of white selvage I found lying on the Necchi table; I must have torn it off or saved it intending to use it under the needle.

 Which brings my padded insoles back to the top of the priority list.
-When I stopped working, I thought I'd resume in a few minutes, so I simply stabbed it into the insole instead of securing it properly.
+When I stopped working, I thought I'd resume in a few minutes, so I simply stabbed the needle into the insole instead of securing it properly.
 The work has been shoved hither and thither for a few weeks, and the needle is nowhere to be found.
 I've run our pick-up magnet over the carpet several times, partly for fear of stepping on it barefoot and partly because it was one of my extra-fine needles that I no longer know where to buy.

 And the bandage on my nose is making my glasses itch.
 AAAAAArrrrrgggghhhh.

 Yesterday I found a suitable needle and stabbed it firmly into the wool stuffed into the hole of the 100+ spool.
-It isn't one of my wee little ones, but when basting -- and re-threading the needle frequently -- that is all to the good.
+It isn't one of my wee little ones, but when basting —and re-threading the needle frequently— that is all to the good.

 After supper today, I resumed work on whipping the edges of the insole together.
 It took a while to remember that I was basting and lengthen my stitches.